duncan-r/SHIP/docs/source/tuflow/addingparts.rst

    Read GIS Code == gis\2d_code_R.shp
    Read GIS Z Line == gis\2d_zln_L.shp | gis\2d_zln_P.shp

-When the model was load the FileLoader would return a TuflowModel that was setup like this::
+When loading the model with the FileLoader it will return a TuflowModel setup like this::

    tuflow = loader.loadFile(tcf_path)